PramitSaha/PramitSaha.github.io/about.md

 ## Undergraduate Study
 <br>
-I was awarded the Ministry of Human Resource Development Scholarship (2012 - 2016) for securing 27th rank in Higher Secondary Examination out of 7,00,000 candidates (approx.)
+I was awarded the **Ministry of Human Resource Development Scholarshi**p (2012 - 2016) for securing 27th rank in Higher Secondary Examination out of 7,00,000 candidates (approx.)